CodingApps/PitchPerfectProj1/README.md

 ## Methods on the Main Thread

-An interesting area from all the controllers was the recordAudio function.
+An interesting aspect of the controllers came from the recordAudio function.
 In addition to saving the file, this included some of the many parameters available to the audioRecorder method.

 ``` swift
 @IBAction func recordAudio(_ sender: AnyObject) {